sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/map_display_options.png' | prepend: site.baseurl }}" alt="Map display options" /></p>

-**Tip:** Some options are only active when viewing your map from your public profile page, not from the previewed map of your dashboard.
+**Tip:** Some options are only active when viewing your map from your public profile page, not from the preview map of your dashboard.

 Map Option | Description
 ------------ | -------------